rogersanctus/vai-compra/README.md

 > Please remmember to replace the text `THE_RETURN_FROM_THE_COMMAND_ABOVE` with the output from the openssl rand command.

+### A setting example:

+There is a .env.example file with all needed variables.
+If you want you can copy it with the name .env and set it.

 ## Finally Running the application

 And to run run the server run: